China Global Business Entities Guide China Limited Liability Company - 有限责任公司 (LLC)

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-The LLC must maintain its registered legal address, has directors, and has the substance business operation.
+The LLC must maintain its registered legal address, have directors, and have the substance for business operation.
 The shareholders and/or Board of Directors must each year hold their meetings (or adopt a resolution in writing).
 Annual accounts must be prepared and audited each year which will be submitted, together with other documents, to the government authorities for annual inspection.
 Relevant tax filings must be made.

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).